 Thomas Little (born July 12, 1996) was identified as a musical prodigy at the age of six by Dr. George Kiorpes and studied piano with him for twelve years.

 He possesses an idiomatic approach to keyboard composition and a desire to explore new sounds from solo instruments to the symphony orchestra to the wind ensemble, all encompassed in an eclectic musical language that incorporates elements from the late Romantic to the present day.
 He has been described as possessing an “evocative, refined ear” for orchestral color, particularly in his Symphony №.
 1 “The Grand Tetons.”
 The first movement of the symphony, “Teton Pass,” took first prize in the Winston-Salem Symphony Orchestra's 2018 composition competition and was performed by the orchestra.
 Thomas is fascinated by music's unique ability to directly convey the emotions of lived experiences to listeners, and has been drawn to personal and historical subject matter to paint vivid pictures in the minds of listeners.
-In the realm of vocal music, he is particularly fascinated with the poetry of Robert Service, the “Bard of the Yukon,” for its vivid imagery.
-He is currently in his third year of undergraduate study with Dr. Michael Rothkopf at the University of North Carolina School of the Arts in Winston-Salem.
+In the realm of vocal music, he is particularly fascinated with the poetry of Robert W. Service, the “Bard of the Yukon,” for its vivid imagery.
+He is currently between his third and fourth years of undergraduate study with Dr. Michael Rothkopf at the University of North Carolina School of the Arts in Winston-Salem.

 Online, Thomas is the host of the YouTube channel “Classical Nerd,” which features weekly educational videos about music history, theoretical concepts, and techniques, and is used across the United States as a supplementary resource for music educators.